caltechlibrary/dataset/dataset.1.md

 help
 : will give documentation of help on a verb, e.g. "help create"

+init [STORAGE_TYPE]
+: Initialize a new dataset collection

 model
 : provides an experimental interactive data model generator creating